George R. R. Martin Still Silent About ‘The Winds Of Winter,’ 2017 Release Date Might Happen

 — Tommy (@DeathBy_Stereo) December 27, 2016

 The past year has plagued Martin with rumors about the impending release of The Winds of Winter and many reasons have been cited as the cause of the delay.
-The book was rumored to be released before the season 6 premiere of Game of Thrones.
+The book was rumored to be released before the Season 6 premiere of Game of Thrones.
 When that did not happen, several dates like Christmas or New Year were cited as the actual release date.

 Other stories include a delay due to George R.R.
 Martin losing the book’s original manuscript, the book has already been canceled, and a revamp on the storyline caused a major set back.
 Although all of these are just rumors, it further adds to the frustration of the readers.